Cost and Scholarship Information

-Augustana is a true educational value, representing an investment with significant lifetime returns.
-(See Why Augustana?)
-Many people are surprised at how low the net cost to attend Augustana can be, thanks to the following factors:
+Students are often surprised at how low the net cost to attend Augustana can be thanks to the following factors:

-- Other financial assistance.
-Sixty-seven percent of Augustana students qualify for federal loans and grants, and federal work-study jobs on campus also supplement our students’ financial aid packages.
+- Additional Need-Based Financial Assistance.
+Sixty-seven percent of Augustana students qualify for federal loans, federal grants and federal work-study jobs on campus.